 Day 4: Ride from Ganges to Mourèze

 Highlights: The Herault Gorge, St. Guilhem le Desert, Pont du Diable (the "devil's bridge")We leave the Cévennes Mountains behind as we glide downhill through the gorge of the Herault River.
 We'll pedal to the banks of the river where our canoes await us for an exciting descent into the gorge.
 As we take in a whole new perspective from the water we'll stop for a swim and lunch before arriving in St. Guilhem le Desert.
 Here, in 904 AD William of Gellone established a monastery.
 The village still retains an ancient Medieval atmosphere.
-Part of the cloister from the monastery was moved to Manhattan in the 1930s and is now "The Cloisters" portion of the Museum of Modern Art.
+Part of the cloister from the monastery was moved to Manhattan in the 1930s and is now "The Cloisters" portion of the Metropolitan Museum of Art.
 Those of you who wish to skip the canoeing will have the option of cycling the entire route.
 Our hotel, with dinner together, is near Clermont L'Hérault tonight.
 Distance: 55-62 km (34- 39 miles)

 Lodging: Auberge de Val Mourèze